AlizaNawaz-Dev/Data_science/Month: 2/Week3/SQL Database/Tables and keys.md

 - Each row represents a **group of related data values**(all present information of a single entity).

 - A column describes a **field of information** all entities possess(Single peice of information about one entity).

+# Keys:
+- Used to **establish and identify** relationships between tables and within a table.

+- There are multiple keys in relational DB having different roles.

+ ⇒ **Primary key:**

+ •  It's a **unique** identifier.

+ •  Any column containing **unique attributes** can be assigned as primary key.

+ • **For Example:**
+               ∙ In DB of citizen's CNIC of every person is unique so we can identify each citizen uniquely using their cnic.
+               ∙ There's a possibility of having multiple citizens of same name so here primary key come in action and identify each person as seperate entity.